rototor/pdfbox-graphics2d/README.md

 [problems](https://issues.apache.org/jira/browse/PDFBOX-3550) rendering RTL languages at the moment.

 ## Changes

+Version 0.4:
+ - Initial support for basic AlphaComposite.
+Thanks @FabioVassallo [#1](https://github.com/rototor/pdfbox-graphics2d/pull/1)
+ - When drawing a shape with a zero or negative size don't use PDShadings, as they won't work.Thanks @FabioVassallo [#1](https://github.com/rototor/pdfbox-graphics2d/pull/1)

 Version 0.3:
  - Fix for a NPE when calling setClip() with null.